How To Improve Drainage In Potted Plants

 Should Planters Always Have Drainage Holes?

 Yes, your planters should always have drainage holes.
-As we've discussed, adequate drainage is crucial for your plants to thrive.
+Adequate drainage is crucial for your plants to thrive.

-If your container doesn’t have a drainage hole, determine if you can drill or punch in holes into the bottom of the planter.
-If it’s not possible, then you will need to use two pots or containers and create a draining system.
+If your container doesn’t have a drainage hole, determine if you can drill or punch holes into the bottom of the planter.
+If it’s impossible, you will need to use two pots or containers and create a draining system.

-You might want to consider emptying the water from the larger container once in a while.
+You might want to consider emptying the water from the larger container occasionally.

 How To Cover Drainage Holes In Pots